thoughtspot/thoughtspot.github.io/_data-connect/setup/about-incremental.md

 will be inserted.
 This is how ThoughtSpot handles data loads into a table that already contains rows, and it is the equivalent to an incremental load.

-If you are relying on the `upsert` method, you can run a `COMPACT TABLE` command in ThoughtSpot SQL Command Line (TQL) to reduce the size of the table at intervals (usually weekly).
+If you are relying on the `upsert` method, you'll want to run a `COMPACT TABLE` command in ThoughtSpot SQL Command Line (TQL) to reduce the size of the table at intervals (usually weekly).